-Spot: Availability of extra capabilities upon customers bid.
+Spot: Availability of extra capabilities upon customers' bid.

 Microsoft also implements a pay-as-you-go model for Azure that charges per minute.
-Azure offers short term commitment options with prepaid or monthly charges.
+Azure offers short-term commitment options with prepaid or monthly charges.

 AWS users can create isolated networks by using Virtual Private Cloud (VPC).
-It allows the users to create the subnets, private IP address ranges, route tables and network gateways within a VPC.
+It allows the users to create the subnets, private IP address ranges, route tables, and network gateways within a VPC.

 Azure users create isolated networks by using Virtual Network (VNET).
-It also allows the users to create the subnets, private IP address ranges, route tables and network gateways.
+It also allows the users to create the subnets, private IP address ranges, route tables, and network gateways.

 Amazon provides many open source integration in the AWS platform including Jenkins and GitHub.
 It also acts friendly with Linux servers.

 Azure offers native integration with Windows development tools such as VBS, SQL database, Active directory.
-Azure can now also run with the open-source platforms such as Red Hat Enterprise Linux and Apache Hadoop clusters.
+Azure can now also run with open-source platforms such as Red Hat Enterprise Linux and Apache Hadoop clusters.

 The Azure users are billed on a flat monthly rate.

 AWS offers many features and configurations.
-It offers power, customization and flexibility features with support for many third-party integrations.
+It offers power, customization, and flexibility features with support for many third-party integrations.

-Amazon AWS invests upon demand for new services that offer the analytics and added machine learning tools and features of IoT.
+Amazon AWS invests upon demand for new services that offer analytics and added machine learning tools and features of IoT.
 It allows the customer to build a high-performance computing environment for mobile apps depending on business needs.
 AWS also offers support for Docker.

 Microsoft Azure also meets the business requirements of new demands and offers Hadoop support with HDAzure Insight.
-Windows Server 2016 provides the integration support with Docker for both Hyper-V containers and Windows containers.
-The Azure platform can run both Windows and Linux containers which makes it as a competitor with Amazon.
+Windows Server 2016 provides integration support with Docker for both Hyper-V containers and Windows containers.
+The Azure platform can run both Windows and Linux containers which makes it a competitor with Amazon.

-AWS has announced a 100TB hard drive known as “Snowball Edge” for moving the workloads between its cloud and client’s data centres.
+AWS has announced a 100TB hard drive known as “Snowball Edge” for moving the workloads between its cloud and client’s data centers.
 AWS has also added a hybrid element with VMware to its portfolio.
 Amazon recently adopted this hybrid cloud banner and is still working on it for developing its hybrid story.

-Amazon AWS offers different options for the customers to purchase new licenses.
+Amazon AWS offers different options for customers to purchase new licenses.
 The users can use Dedicated Hosts or Software Assurance in moving their licenses to the cloud.
 In order to migrate the licenses to the cloud, the users must make sure that all the Microsoft Server applications which are migrated to cloud Service provider via the License Mobility through Software Assurance program have been covered with active Software Assurance (SA).
-The server applications which include SQL Server Enterprise Edition, Exchange Server and Sharepoint Server must also appear on the list of eligible products.
+The server applications which include SQL Server Enterprise Edition, Exchange Server, and Sharepoint Server must also appear on the list of eligible products.

 Microsoft Azure offers license mobility for qualified application servers.
-The users have to determine whether their servers fit for mobility in order to avoid paying for the extra license.
+The users have to determine whether their servers are fit for mobility in order to avoid paying for the extra license.
 Even the windows server is not eligible and if you use the VM in the cloud running the same stack then you have to pay two windows server licenses as it is charged per usage and not eligible for mobility.
 You can use the SQL license for running SQL Server in the cloud that is eligible.